 UC Doctoral and Masters Scholarships

-The School of Business and Economics annually awards UC Doctoral Scholarships and UC Master's Scholarships for students undertaking research degrees in the disciplines of Accounting, Information Systems, Economics, Finance, Management or Marketing.
+The UC Business School annually awards UC Doctoral Scholarships and UC Master's Scholarships for students undertaking research degrees in the disciplines of Accounting, Information Systems, Economics, Finance, Management or Marketing.
 Scholarship applications will be assessed on academic achievement, but also on broader grounds, including any relevant professional experience.

 Value & Tenure